 “Everyone is saying the same thing,

 And praying that we end these senseless moments we are living.

 As our fathers did before, we shall win this unwanted war.

 Jack Buck is a legend in his profession, and for many sports fans, one of the greatest voices in pro sports history.
-But this moment, in the shadow of one of our country’s most difficult days, Buck rose to the challenge and put the spirit of America front and center for the world to see.
+But this moment, in the shadow of one of our country’s most difficult days, Buck rose to the challenge before a Cardinals game and put the spirit of America front and center for the world to see.

 It’s a moment so many will never forget.